 Technology misuse can often be dealt with in both civil court and criminal court.

-There are various ways that an abuser can commit abuse using technology, including through cyberstalking, sexting, electronic surveillance, using nude/sexual images, and impersonation.
+There are various ways that an abuser can commit abuse using technology, including through cyberstalking, sexting, electronic surveillance, using nude/sexual images, impersonation, and online harassment.